 Click here to see the Project Core Values.

-The Mt.
-Hood Multimodal Transportation Plan started in November 2012 and is scheduled to be completed in early 2014.
+Mt.
+Hood Multimodal Transportation Plan planning work started in November 2012 and was completed in early 2014.

 The MHMTP study area is the Mt.
 Hood Highway (US 26 to OR 35) corridor from Sandy to Hood River through the Zig Zag and Hood River Ranger Districts in the Mt.
 Hood National Forest.
 Click here or on the the image below to see a larger, printable version of the MHMTP study area:

 Background Studies and Documents